 2.3.
 Fill in the details and work on the transitions

 Each paragraph corresponds to a unique experiment (or a group of closely related experiments) or a single figure or subpanel within a larger figure.
 Make sure to smoothly transition from one result to the next.

 - Start each paragraph with a topic sentence that describes the takeaway result from that experiment.
 Your topic sentence can also explain the rationale for the experiment (ex: “In order to determine X, Y was performed, showing Z results”).

 - Then, describe your data and the conclusions that you learned from it.
 Do so in a logical order, such as pro then con, most to least important, and experimental versus simulation results.

 - Conclude with a transition sentence that sums up findings, and, if necessary, justifies why you moved to the next experiment or hypothesis.

-Be as objective as possible.
-In addition to avoiding speculation, avoid phrases like “interestingly, we found that…,” unless that interestingness can be concretely justified—e.g., the result contradicts a major hypothesis, or past findings in the field.
+- Be as objective as possible.
+Avoid phrases like “interestingly, we found that…”, unless that “interestingness” can be concretely justified (ex: the result contradicts a major hypothesis, or past findings in the field).

 To get started or receive feedback on your draft, make an appointment with us.
 We’d love to help!